ShuuheiAlb/solar-supply-forecast/README.md

 The current cross validation implementation is a simple forward chain, with 30-day steps (i.e. monthly) for shorter series and 90-day steps (i.e. quarter yearly) for longer series.

 More ideas can be read at [the Jupyter's version here](https://nbviewer.org/github/ShuuheiAlb/solar-supply-forecast/blob/main/nb.ipynb).

+## Other tools used

+VS Code Notebook, pipreqs